History of Rebel Baseball

 In addition to the SEC Tournament Championship, the Rebels again hosted NCAA Regionals and NCAA Super Regionals for the second-straight year.
 Ole Miss claimed the NCAA Regional Championship with a win over Tulane to advance to host the Miami Hurricanes in the Super Regional.

 Six players were drafted, including Chris Coghlan who went to the Florida Marlins with the 36th overall pick in the Supplemental First Round.
-The selection made Coghlan the highest drafted Rebel in program history.
+The selection made Coghlan the highest drafted Rebel in program history at the time.

 Sophomore shortstop Zack Cozart earned All-America honors while freshman Cody Satterwhite was named Freshman All-America with a school record 11 wins on the season.